profetia/pintos/doc/threads.md

 > time to work on this part of the project, how might you choose to
 > refine or improve your design?

+Our design is simple and trivia, which is an advantage for us to implement it.
+However, it is not efficient enough, as it will iterate all threads to update priority.

 > C6: The assignment explains arithmetic for fixed-point math in
 > detail, but it leaves it open to you to implement it.
 Why did you
 > decide to implement it the way you did?
 If you created an
 > abstraction layer for fixed-point math, that is, an abstract data
 > type and/or a set of functions or macros to manipulate fixed-point
 > numbers, why did you do so?
 If not, why not?

+Our implementation defines fixed-point number type `f32` as an alias of `int`.
+The reason is that it can help the type system and LSP to better check the type correctness in the code and avoid potential bugs.

                SURVEY QUESTIONS
                ================